Perspective | He served in the Air Force, and now he sleeps on a D.C. park bench

 When she was a teenager, her mom took her to a psychiatrist, she says.
 She recalls her “feminine self” standing there and hearing him say, “I think you brought him in just in time.”
 The psychiatrist, she says, then tried to explain how men walked — face up, hips straight.

-Later, when Anderson joined the army, she had to attest she was a straight man, knowing it was a lie.
+Later, when Anderson joined the Army, she had to attest she was a straight man, knowing it was a lie.
 She also knew people in her life doubted she would make it in the military.

 “I had to put on a show,” she says.
 “I had to play the game.
 I couldn’t let anyone know what I was really feeling.”

 She credits the staff at Pathways with helping her find stability in the D.C. region.
-While working with them, she legally changed her name, got needed prosthetics through the VA and saw her credit score rise, enabling her to find that apartment on her own.
+While working with them, she legally changed her name, got needed prosthetics through VA and saw her credit score rise, enabling her to find that apartment on her own.

 “There are resources out there,” Davis says.
 “We don’t believe any veterans should spend one more night on the streets.”

-After working with people from the VA, Pathways and Friendship Place, Banks received his VA medical care ID card last week.
+After working with people from VA, Pathways and Friendship Place, Banks received his VA medical care ID card last week.
 He also found out that he was approved for a VA housing voucher.

 He is now looking for an apartment and researching whether he can get a loan to start a business that will allow him to hire other people in need of housing.

-“Don’t assume when you see someone who is homeless, they are lazy,” he says, as we walk to that familiar bench in McPherson Square.
+“Don’t assume when you see someone who is homeless they are lazy,” he says as we walk to that familiar bench in McPherson Square.
 “Everyone has a story.”

 Read more from Theresa Vargas: